codingwatching/voxelcore/doc/en/scripting/ecs.md

 -- Enables/disables the component
 entity:set_enabled(name: str, enable: bool)

--- Returns id of player the entity is bound entity:get_player() -> int or nil
+-- Returns id of player the entity is bound, otherwise -1 is returned.
+-- At components initialization -1 is also returned, -- since the binding occurs after initialization. entity:get_player() -> int or nil
 ```